-OXO Good Grips Pro Nonstick Muffin Pan, $24.95 from Amazon
+Buy it: OXO Good Grips Pro Nonstick Muffin Pan, $26 from OXOContinue to 9 of 13 below.

 Nordic Ware is king of bundt pans, and while you'll never go wrong with their classic bundt pan , for a few dollars more you can get this Heritage pan, which has such a beautiful design!

 Buy it: Nordic Ware Platinum Collection Heritage Bundt Pan, $30 from Amazon

 My favorite loaf pan, hand down.
 I get such consistent results from this loaf pan, and it's so easy to clean.

 Note: We recommend having at least two loaf pans!

 Buy it: USA Pan Loaf Pan, $18 from Amazon

 Best Pie Plate: Emile Henry 9" Ceramic Pie Dish